-Do something, and watch God do his part.
+Do something, like Abigail in the Bible did, and watch God do His part.

 Abigail’s situation drastically turned overnight.
 Soon after her wicked husband’s death, David married her.

-But perhaps the more astounding outcome is the role Abigail had on David’s life.
-As Israel’s anointed king (and predecessor to the Messiah), he played a pivotal role in the biblical narrative.
+But perhaps the more astounding outcome is the role Abigail had in David’s life.
+As the man anointed by the prophet Samuel as Israel’s king (and predecessor to the Messiah), he played a pivotal role in the biblical narrative.
 What if he had given in to his rage?
-Would he have made restitution and turned his back toward God?
-Or would God have eventually replaced him with someone else, just as he had done with Saul?
+Would he have murdered innocent people and turned his back on God?
+Would God have eventually replaced him with someone else, just as He had done with King Saul?

-It’s speculative, of course.
 But the story of Abigail is in the Bible for a reason.
-Perhaps it’s because God wants us to see how her story was an important part of his.
+Perhaps it’s because God wants us to see how her story was an important part of His.

 It’s worth noting that even after she married David, Abigail in the Bible still didn’t live a personal happily ever after.
 At one point she was kidnapped along with the rest of David’s men’s families.

 She did eventually bear him a son, but he was not chosen as the heir to the throne.
 What’s more, she was just one of David’s wives, which I’m sure doesn’t lead to the happiest of marriages.